Richard Short (military artist)

 Richard Short (fl. bef.
 1750, aft.
-1766) was a military artist, best known for sketches he made of Quebec City, shortly after its capture by British forces.
+1766) was an English artist best known for sketches he made of Quebec City shortly after its capture by British forces.
 The appearance of many of the old French régime's principal buildings are known only from Short's sketches.
 He is also known for his sketches of Halifax, Nova Scotia, and notable naval engagements of the times.

 Life

 The Dictionary of Canadian Biography describes Short as a military officer, noting that in the days before photography officers were encouraged to learn how to paint or draw images for military purposes.
 But it also notes that he was merely a ship's purser, in Quebec.